 - The screen will then automatically calculate the required Prime Cost and Expenditure figures.

-How do I calculate the budgeted expenditure required for my development project?
+How do I manually calculate required budgeted expenditure?

 The cost to achieve your targeted product specifications is calculated using the change in tooling from your closest previously completed project.

 1. Use the Product Development Project Results report to find an existing project with the closest desired specifications to your new project.